We aim to carry out repairs as soon as possible and complete them within our target times, depending on the type of repair and how urgent it is.

 Respond and complete within thirty days

 - Renewing any immersion heater or sanitary ware (toilet bowls, cisterns and so on ) which does not work or is unhygienic and not covered by other priorities.

 - Repairing or renewing waste-water pipes, faulty ball valves or faulty taps.

 - Repairs to faulty central heating appliances not covered by other priorities.

 - Replacing outside windows and doors.

-- Repairing blocked and leaking gutters and rainwater pipes.
+- Repairing blocked gutters and rainwater pipes.

 - Minor repairs to steps and staircases.